ariesgun/CarND_Behaviour_Cloning/README.md

 Two methods are used to augment the data.
 1. Process the image from the right camera and correct the steered value by 0.3.
 2. Perform image flip.
 Based on my experiment, doing this is better than processing the left camera images.
 Somehow the car is oscillating when I used both left and right camera images.
+By flipping the image, it can also help to train the model as it is in the left side.

 ![alt text](/data/center.jpg "Center Camera Image")

 ![alt text](/data/right.jpg "Right Camera Image")

+I do lots of repetition in data collection.
+After training, I validated if the car was able to stay in the track or not.
+If not, I would check where it was not able to run within the track.
+With this information, I obtained more data where the car was not able to stay in the track.
+By adding more data, I hope the model can be better.
+And I repeated this cycle.

 ## Results